adamsitnik/adamsitnik.github.io/_posts/2017-06-26-Value-Types-vs-Reference-Types.md

  |      CreateTuple |    RyuJit |      X64 | **0.0076** |      **24 B** |

  As you can see, creating Value Types means No GC (`-` in Gen 0 column).

+ **Note:** If value type contains reference types GC will emit write barriers for write access to the reference fields.
+So No GC is not 100% true for value types that contain references.

 ## Boxing